vmware-tanzu/pinniped/site/content/docs/architecture.md

 clusters.
 Pinniped hopes to enable this access across a wide range of Kubernetes environments with zero configuration.

-This integration is composed of two parts.
+Pinniped is composed of two parts.
-One part, the supervisor, is an OIDC server which allows users to authenticate with their external Identity Provider, then issues its own federation id tokens to be passed on to clusters based on the information from the external Identity Provider's token.
+1. The Pinniped Supervisor is an OIDC server which allows users to authenticate with an external identity provider (IDP), and then issues its own federation ID tokens to be passed on to clusters based on the user information from the IDP.
-The other, the concierge, is a credential exchange API which takes as input a token (from the supervisor or elsewhere), and returns a credential which is understood by the host Kubernetes cluster.
+1. The Pinniped Concierge is a credential exchange API which takes as input a credential from an identity source (e.g., Pinniped Supervisor, proprietary IDP), authenticates the user via that credential, and returns another credential which is understood by the host Kubernetes cluster.

 ![Pinniped Architecture Sketch](/docs/img/pinniped_architecture.svg)